n0y/mediatheken-dlna-bridge/README.md

 # Mediatheken DLNA Bridge

-Mediatheken DLNA Bridge is a java standalone program, which consumes contents of various (german) Mediatheken, and serves it's content to your local network using DLNA.
+Mediatheken DLNA Bridge is a java standalone program, which consumes contents of various (german) Mediatheken, and serves its content to your local network using DLNA.

 Find us at our [HOME].